SamOBrienOlinger/PP4/README.md

 # Cockapoo Club

 This website provides users with a starting point for all kinds of information about owning Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.
+Unlike many other websites that provide similar information this project offers users a unique opportunity to create and particapte in their own club and community in person.

 !["hero image with nav bar on homepage"](assets/README.md-images/README.md-Hero-Image.jpg)